Nairdaa/fly/README.md

 #### Basics of zoning
 - There can only be unique names in the property field `name`, having more than 1 entity with the same `name` will result in sanity check fail.
 - It is the mappers job to mark/draw zones if they wish to do so!
+- Do not place a booster inside your start zone, they need to be atleast 72 units apart from eachother!

 #### Start zone
 The map must have 1 `trigger_multiple` entity with the property `name` set to `mod_start_zone`.